Effective as of: January 24, 2024

 1.2 Place Exchange Receives Mobile Advertising Identifiers and Location Information

-Our Data Providers send us three data elements, which we call an “observation”.
+Our Data Providers send us three data elements, which we call an “observation” when combined.
 Observations consist of (1) the mobile advertising identifiers of devices that are near public displays integrated with the Services, (2) the precise locations of those devices (e.g., latitude and longitude), and (3) the time of each observation (collectively, “ Observation Data”).
-We receive the Observation Data only after the advertising has been displayed, and we do not use Observation Data, or allow our Publishers or Advertising Partners to use it, to target specific individuals with advertising in public space.
+We do not use Observation Data, or allow our Publishers or Advertising Partners to use it, to target specific individuals with advertising in public space.

-1.2.1 Place Exchange does not receive any information about consumers or devices other than Observation Data (nor do we rely on beacon or other forms of indirect interaction).
+1.2.1 Place Exchange does not receive any information about individual consumers or their personal devices other than Observation Data (nor do we rely on beacon or other forms of indirect interaction).

-1.2.2 We honor user choice.
-If we receive an opt-out signal in connection with Observation Data, we will not share that Observation with any third party, including Advertising Partners; in any event, Place Exchange does not use mobile advertising identifiers or any other device or user-specific information to target ads on public displays to specific devices or individuals.
+1.2.3 We honor user choice.
+If we receive an opt-out signal in connection with Observation Data, we will not share that Observation with any third party, including Advertising Partners; Place Exchange does not use mobile advertising identifiers or any other device or user-specific information to target ads on public displays to specific devices or individuals.

 2. How Place Exchange Uses and Shares Information

 We may use the information we receive to:

 - Enable our Advertising Partners to measure the effectiveness of advertising delivered on public displays through the Services, and help them plan future placement of advertisement based on that measurement,